faizanraso/ToDoList/README.md

 # ToDoList

-A ToDoList with a mongoose backend, created using HTML, CSS and JS.
+A ToDoList created using HTML, CSS and JS.
+The backend uses mongoose and the website has been hosted using heroku.
+It can be found at https://sleepy-thicket-57769.herokuapp.com/